0rqheus/galcon/README.md

   __Parameters__:
   * gameId: `string` — the Id of the game
-  * callback: `(game: GameDetails) => void` — a callback function that returns game details.
+  * callback: `(game: GameParticipants) => void` — a callback function that returns game participants.

-  __Description__: Subscribes client socket to the game room, emits `PLAYER_JOINED` event to the game room and invokes the provided callback function with game details.
+  __Description__: Subscribes client socket to the game room, emits `PLAYER_JOINED` event to the game room and invokes the provided callback function with game participants.

 - __Event__: `START_GAME`